-So first thing to start eating healthy is to go to your doctor and ask for a exam to know what nutrients are you deficient so that way you can know what food you need to start implementing more on your diet to fill those gaps.
-By example if you are Iron deficient then you know you need to add more iron rich foods to your diet, such as pumpkin seeds, collards, spinach, Brussels sprouts, etc.
+So the first thing to start eating healthy is to go to your doctor and ask for an exam to know what nutrients are you deficient in so that way you can know what food you need to start implementing more on your diet to fill those gaps.
+For example, if you are Iron deficient then you know you need to add more iron-rich foods to your diet, such as pumpkin seeds, collards, spinach, Brussels sprouts, etc.

 STEP 2: How To Serve Your Food

 The next step and another very important step is to start implementing the right foods for you, in the right amounts.
 I was horrified when I found out I spend all my life eating not only the wrong foods but the amounts of it were horrible.
 I just spend the weekend on a little (20 of us) family vacay and as a nutrition coach all I can do was observe what they were serving for breakfast, lunch and dinner, that’s when I understood that food is so much more than just than something we eat, it is culture and it comes from our ancestors and the way I used to eat it was not my fault and I need to be okay with who I used to be with my food, and how now I have the clarity I need to eat according to my body’s needs and now I am about to help you to do same.
 So before I teach you how much you should eat I want to give you this bonus, forgive yourself for how you have eaten until right this moment, doesn’t matter if it made you sick, ill, overweight or it cost you relationships, all those experiences took you to where you are now, a woman seeking for knowledge, to love and understand her body, strong and a fighter (if you make it to this blog, it means you didn’t gave up so you are a fighter).